Ahmedsk143/User-Dashboard/README.md

 - If the buying went correct a notification shows as a popup.
   ![](https://i.imgur.com/EWgQeXn.png)
-- if the buying went wrong a notification shows as a popup.
+- if the buying process went wrong a notification shows as a popup.
   ![](https://i.imgur.com/730brZu.png)

 ## Mining Devices page